ythosa/whynote/README.md

 # Description
 -    Command line task manager;
--    `whynote` is easy way to mark tasks, which need complete;
+-    `whynote` is easy way to mark tasks, which need to be completed;
 -    It is easy to install and easy to use;
 -    It has great functionality.